Displaying Untranslated Content using Content Duplication

-By default it works like the following because the option Copy taxonomy to translations is selected in Translation Management > Multilingual Content Setup is selected:
+By default it works like the following because the option Copy taxonomy to translations is selected in Translation Management > Multilingual Content Setup:

-- If the taxonomy term translations exists, WPML add these terms to duplicates.
+- If the taxonomy term translations exist, WPML adds these terms to duplicates.

 - Else, do nothing

 Differentiate 2 buttons “Copy content from…” and “Overwrite with… “

 When creating or editing a translation, there are 2 buttons:

 - Copy content from [original language]: Copy the title, excerpt and content from the original post only; it does not copy custom fields.

 - Overwrite with [original language] content: Copy everything, or convert the current translation to a duplicate.